Harshitapk/SQL_Project1/starting_with_data.md

 Question 1: How many visitors visited 1 or more products?

 SQL Queries:

-with visitinfo as(select v2productname,fullvisitorid ,  ---- It gives row_num to each visit of each visitor
+---- It gives row_num to each visit of each visitor

+with visitinfo as(select v2productname,fullvisitorid ,
 row_number() over (partition by fullvisitorid) as row_num from all_sessions_clean),

-visits as(                                              ---- It counts row_num of each visitor select count(row_num)as CNT,fullvisitorid from visitinfo group by fullvisitorid
+---- It counts row_num of each visitor

+visits as(
+select count(row_num)as CNT,fullvisitorid from visitinfo
+group by fullvisitorid
 )

+---- It tells about how many visitors visit certain no. of products

 SELECT COUNT(*) as "Number of visitors", CNT as "Number of Products" FROM visits    ---- It tells about how many visitors visit certain no. of products
 GROUP BY 2
 order by 1 desc